Worteks/ldapcon2019-llng-workshop/README.md

 Enter the code and submit, you should now be authenticated!

+:information_source: If you connect with `fd-admin` account again, you can access to Manager and click an Second Factor tab.
+You should see a session for the user.
+As administrator, you can reset the 2FA so the user will be able to connect without it and register a new one.

 ## Use authentication level to protect an application

 You can create a new user in LDAP and connect with him, but without registering a 2FA.
 He will have the default authentication level.